RealityETH/subjectivocracy/l2_choice.md

 If it can support anyone performing validation, but still needs governance, we can do governance with a reality.eth instance on L2.
 (Model B).

 Currently it appears to use validator whitelists, so the best we can do is Model C, or potentially Model D until it matures.

+Issue: There may be some similar issues to optimism with copying state
+  - priorityRequests - seems like a queue so we should be able to just freeze the queue and require it to be imported -> need to check this doesn't produce dos as this potentially has to be exhausted before making new blocks
+  - storedBlockHashes - seems to be append-only, should be able to adjust reading from this to read its own history, if it even needs to be there